TrshPuppy/obsidian-notes/computers/linux/linux-processes.md

 ```

 ## Managing Processes:
-You can send signals to terminate processes which changed based on how cleanly you want the process to be killed.
+You can send signals to terminate processes which change based on how cleanly you want the process to be killed.

 ### kill
-the `kill` command takes the PID as an arg and kill a process outright.
+the `kill` command takes the PID as an arg and kills a process outright.
 The kill command can also be given #signals to decide how the process is killed:
 - `SIGTERM`: (-15) will give the process the chance to handle the signal internally (or ignore it)
 	- `kill -15 <PID>`
 - `SIGKILL`:(-9) kill the process outright